Top 3 Amazon FBA Issues & How to Fix Them

 Amazon Storage Limits

 Amazon enforces inventory limits to encourage sellers to sell merchandise quickly.
 If you exceed your storage limit, Amazon won’t allow you to ship additional inventory to your fulfillment center until you’ve sold enough goods to free up space in your facility or increased your rate of sale enough to see an increase in that allotted storage space.
-If inventory exceeds the imposed storage limit, Amazon prohibits sellers from sending additional inventory to their fulfillment centers until they’ve sold enough merchandise to free up valuable space in their warehouse or boost the sales rate enough to see an improvement in the dedicate storage space.
-FBA businesses professional sellers are subjected to these unique storage thresholds.
+If inventory exceeds the imposed storage limit, Amazon prohibits sellers from sending additional inventory to their fulfillment centers until they’ve sold enough merchandise to free up valuable space in their warehouse or boost the sales rate enough to see an improvement in the dedicated storage space.
+FBA business professional sellers are subjected to these unique storage thresholds.

 Your Amazon FBA inventory limit depends on your performance and the type of inventory you sell.
 If your performance is top-notch, you can eschew storage limits entirely.
 Moreover, if you’re a professional seller with multiple years of experience, you won’t receive any Amazon FBA inventory limit at all because Amazon hasn’t gathered enough data about your brand to evaluate the type of limit to implement.